awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

    ```
    Get-SSMAutomationExecutionList | `
-       Where {$_.AutomationExecutionId -eq "a4a3c0e9-7efd-462a-8594-01234EXAMPLE"}
+       Where {$_.AutomationExecutionId -eq "automation execution ID"}
    ```

 ------

 1. To view details about the automation progress, run the following command\.
+Replace each *automation execution ID* with your own information\.

 ------
 #### [ Linux & macOS ]

    ```
    aws ssm get-automation-execution \
-       --automation-execution-id a4a3c0e9-7efd-462a-8594-01234EXAMPLE
+       --automation-execution-id automation execution ID
    ```

 ------